A wonderful light meal: tiger prawns with red currant sauce on a bed of rocket.

-This was also a good opportunity to use some of my homemade cassis.
+This was also a good opportunity to use some of my Homemade Crème de Cassis or Black Currant Liquor.
 I like to give a few tablespoons of it in some sauces, it adds a particular note to everything.
 So, if you have it, I can strongly recommend it, if not, than either leave it out or replace it with another fruit liquor that you like or even some brandy.

 The recipe is supposed to serve 4.
 My husband and I had absolutely no difficulties in managing the whole thing alone.